Get Your Free Mesothelioma Guide

 For many years a lot of people didn’t realize that cosmetic talc products were contaminated with asbestos.
 So being aware of all the different cosmetic talc products that contain asbestos is sort of the newest frontier of exposures that nobody had ever really discovered in the past.

-Many companies, including Johnson & Johnson, claim that talc is safe for cosmetic and personal hygiene products worldwide.
+Many companies, including J&J, claim that talc is safe for cosmetic and personal hygiene products.
 However, recent research and multiple cancer organizations warn that contaminated talcum powder can increase the risk of mesothelioma, ovarian cancer and other malignancies.
 Researchers at Mount Sinai Hospital caution that breathing in uncontaminated talcum powder can lead to lung problems or death.

 The best way to protect yourself from asbestos in talc is to not use talc-containing products.
-If you must use talc but are worried about asbestos, following the Occupational Safety & Health Administration guidelines for asbestos workers will reduce exposure.
+If you must use talc but are worried about asbestos, follow the Occupational Safety & Health Administration guidelines for asbestos workers.
+They will reduce your exposure.
 For example, protections include using a respirator mask with a HEPA-filter and wearing disposable clothing, shoe covers and goggles.

 Talc and asbestos are minerals that naturally form close to one another.
-Some talc deposits are contaminated with asbestos, and they are difficult to separate, which is how asbestos ends up in the final product.
+Talc deposits are often contaminated with asbestos.
+They are difficult to separate, which is how asbestos ends up in the final product.

 Asbestos in contaminated talcum powder can be inhaled while applying the product.
 If used on the genitals, asbestos can travel inside the body.
-Once inside the body, asbestos fibers migrate to sensitive tissues in the pelvis, chest and abdomen, slowly causing diseases such as mesothelioma and ovarian cancer.
+Once inside the body, asbestos fibers travel to sensitive tissues in the pelvis, chest and abdomen.
+They slowly cause diseases such as mesothelioma and ovarian cancer.

-Asbestos contamination causes talc-related mesothelioma, and affected patients have the right to file an asbestos claim.
-A mesothelioma lawyer helps patients claim compensation for medical costs and related expenses.
+Asbestos in talc causes mesothelioma.
+Affected patients can file an asbestos claim.
+A mesothelioma lawyer helps patients get compensation for medical costs and related expenses.

 Your web browser is no longer supported by Microsoft.
 Update your browser for more security, speed and compatibility.